 IF THE BACK IS HANGING, THE HORSE CANNOT USE THE BODY OPTIMALLY

 The body posture of the horse may be inappropriate on several different parameters.
-One of the areas that involved in a bad posture is the back.
-Many horses hang low in the back – even when they are standing and relaxing.
-When we look at the anatomy of the back, a lowered back will automatically push the thorn pins closer together.
+One of the areas that is involved in a bad posture is the back.
+Many horses sway low in the back – even when they are standing and relaxing.
+When we look at the anatomy of the back, a sway back will automatically push the thorn pins closer together.
 When this happens, there will be very little space between the 13th and 15th vertebrae, which is right where the rider sits.

 The position of the hind legs is also important.
-When they are under the body, they lift the back, and when they are behind the body, the back is lowered.
+When they are under the body, they help lift the back, and when they are behind the body, the back is lowered.
 It is logical when looking at the body from an anatomical and biomechanical perspective.
 And it also applies to other parts of the body.

 To learn more about Gillian Higgins go to Horses Inside Out

 Horses Inside Out is an award-winning, internationally recognised organisation founded by Gillian Higgins in 2006.
 Its purpose is to give riders, coaches, therapists, in fact, anyone interested in discovering more about horses, a fascinating insight into equine locomotion, training, management and welfare from an anatomical perspective.

 Webinar “Understanding and Assessing Your Horse’s Posture” with Gillian Higgins.